 Service providers who work with survivors of torture and forced migration know that their clients face many challenges in navigating environments that feel unsafe and out of their control.
 Concerns about their safety and their family's safety may be associated with living in a high-crime neighborhood, where "there is nothing 'post' about PTSD"; with fearing the police or other people in uniforms due to their trauma triggers; or with concerns about what seems to be an increase in anti-immigration rhetoric and the larger and, for now unanswerable, concerns around immigration and deportation.

 HealTorture.com partner the Bellevue/NYU Program for Survivors of Torture was featured in a February 8 article by Serena Solomon.

-HealTorture-Talk is a membership listserv that is open to all staff working in programs for torture survivors who are either ORR/TVRA grantees, members of the National Consortium of Torture Treatment Programs (NCTTP), or ORR/TVRA staff.
+HealTorture-Talk is a Google Group that is open to all staff working in programs for torture survivors who are either ORR/TVRA grantees, members of the National Consortium of Torture Treatment Programs (NCTTP), or ORR/TVRA staff.
 It is also open to staff at ORR-funded programs, beyond those funded under the TVRA, who see survivors of torture in their work.
 It is sponsored by the National Capacity-building Project and funded by ORR/TVRA funds.
 Subscribers may be clinical or non-clinical staff.
-There is no limit to the number of eligible program staff who may participate.

 If you're new to the field, we recommend giving Healing the Hurt a read.
 This short book is a great introduction to torture treatment, covering the multidisciplinary fields included as well as critical overarching themes.